daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 }
 ```

 The HTML markup above is actually called [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html).
-As far syntax goes, it is just slightly different from HTML, e.g. `className` instead of `class` to define CSS classes.
+As far syntax goes, it is just slightly different from HTML, for example `className` instead of `class` to define CSS classes.
 You will learn more about it as we start building the app.

 When I first saw that syntax, I was immediately repulsed by it.
 I am used to returning booleans, numbers, strings, objects and functions in JavaScript, but certaintly not that.
 However, JSX is actually just a syntactic sugar.
-After fixing the markup above by wrapping it with a `<ul>` tag, here is what it would look like without JSX:
+After fixing the code above by wrapping it with a `<ul>` tag (must return a single element), here is what it looks like without JSX:

 ```js
 render() {